Skip to content

 The arrow points from the input slot called speakers to the calculation steps input.

-Therefore the command that created this arrow was s4n workflow connect my-workflow --from @inputs/speakers --to calculation/speakers.
+Therefore the command that created this arrow was s4nconnect my-workflow --from @inputs/speakers --to calculation/speakers.

 In this simple example we will connect the echo command with the cat command.
 Use the following Commands to create the needed command line tool specifications.